czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 No reliable framework for expectations, then that impacts investor and business sentiments.

+## OPEN-ENDED FALLACY:

-OPEN-ENDED FALLACY: Resources are unlimited, who would be against health, safety, open space?
+Resources are unlimited, who would be against health, safety, open space?

 No matter how much is done to promote health, more could be done.
 No matter how safe things have been made, they could be made safer.
 And no matter how much open space there is, there could be still more.

-Resources have alternative uses that could be more productive.
+**Big Idea**: Resources have alternative uses that could be more productive.

 Open ended demands encourage more gov. misallocation of resources.